OCamlPro/liquidity/docs/sphinx/src/tutorial/game.rst

    the random number transaction appears in another chain.
 In this case, the player that sees this happen could potentially play another game with a chosen number if she sees the random number in the mempool.
-However, in Tezos operations include a block hash to designate a particular branch so the random number transaction would not be valid in this other branch.
+However, in Dune, operations include a block hash to designate a particular branch so the random number transaction would not be valid in this other branch.